Whoso keepeth his mouth and his tongue keepeth his soul from troubles.

 Rather than trouble, the man who guards his mouth and tongue will enjoy the good life, guaranteed by the infallible word of God.
 “What man is he that desireth life, and loveth many days, that he may see good?
 Keep thy tongue from evil, and thy lips from speaking guile” (Ps 34:12-13).
 Peter also quoted these wonderful words of promise (I Pet 3:10).

 There was never trouble for the Lord Jesus Christ by His mouth and tongue.
-He spoke like no other man in the world's history (Ps 45:2; Luke 4:22; John 7:46).
+He spoke like no other man in world history (Ps 45:2; Isaiah 50:4; Luke 4:22; John 7:46).
+He could comfort a widow at her only son’s funeral, or he could expose Pharisee heresy to the delight of His audience (Luke 7:11-18; Matt 7:28-29).
 There was nothing to charge Him for at His trial, so the Jews falsely accused Him by perverting His pure words (Matt 26:59-61).
-His pure words will soon judge their sins (Matt 7:21-23).
+His just and severe words will soon judge them for their sins (Matt 7:21-23).